frankenperez/contentstack-fundamentals/README.md

 Contentstack is a **headless content management system**.
 As other well-known traditional CMSs, it provides the infrastructure to create and manage content, but it serves content in a presentation-independent way, without any single presentation layer, such as these other CMSs for which content management and presentation are tightly bounded.

 We can define Contentstack as a CMS backend.
 It provides all the backend tools that are needed to create and publish content via APIs.
-But it leaves the frontend tasks for the developer, providing a clear separation between content management and presentation.
+But it leaves the front-end tasks for the developer, providing a clear separation between content management and presentation.

 ## Traditional vs. Decoupled vs. Headless CMS